 What is the population of Montana?

-Montana’s population is approximately 1.08 million as of the 2020 U.S. Census, making it the 44th most populous state.
+Montana’s population is approximately 1.08 million as of the 2020 U.S. Census (1,084,225 exact), making it the 44th most populous state.
 Montana is the 4th largest state by area but one of the least densely populated, with roughly 7 people per square mile.
+The 2024 estimate is approximately 1.137 million.

 What’s the difference between a Montana city and a Montana town?